Trismegiste/phpunit-assert-solid/README.md

 see full example in ./examples/SimpleTest.php

 ## API
-In all assertions, $fqcn means "fully qualified class name" described as in PSR-0
+In all assertions, $fqcn means "fully qualified class name" as described as in PSR-0

 ### assertInterfaceHintedParameter($fqcn)
-Asserts if all methods parameters for a given class are type-hinted with interface and not class. (loose-coupling)
+Asserts if all methods parameters for a given class/interface are type-hinted with interface and not class. (loose-coupling)

 ### assertNoMethodWithoutContract($fqcn)